 If you are already up to date with ID chip, rabies vaccine and titre test, you are all prepared for most eventualities.
 If and when theings change you may be able to continue with a pet passport or you may need to come and see a suitably qualified vet prior to travel for a pet health certificate (costs will apply, to be confirmed) and then can enjoy your trip…… Clear as mud!

 This may be familiar to those of you who read this before the April Brexit date, the October Brexit date and any other imaginary deadlines that have passed.
 Its the same situation all over again but maybe a little more spread out!
 We still don’t know, we are still having lists of “what if”.

 Anyone who hasn’t had a rabies titre test will need to read on.

-With the potential of a requirement for blood testing 3 months prior to travel and vaccination to have been given a minimum of 30 days prior to that, there will be a big question mark and lots of guessing for the next couple of weeks before an official decision and taking the safest option for your personal plans if you wish to travel in the first few months after “Brexit” at the December 31st 2020 deadline.
+With the potential of a requirement for blood testing 3 months prior to travel and vaccination to have been given a minimum of 30 days prior to that, there will be a big question mark and lots of guessing come the summer well before an official decision and taking the safest option for your personal plans if you wish to travel in the first few months after “Brexit” at the December 31st 2020 deadline.

 If the is a BREXIT TRADE DEAL, nothing will change regarding pet travel (we are led to believe……!!!)